adielmtz/analyzer/README.md

 ### Using a variable

-Variables can be re-assigned a value with the `=` operator.
+Variables can be re-assigned with the `=` operator.

 ```
 var = "Hello there";